LLNL/zfp/docs/source/tutorial.rst

 blocks) for applications that stream through the array and perform stencil computations such as gathering data from neighboring elements.
 This allows limiting the cache misses to compulsory ones.
-If the *cache_size* parameter is set to zero bytes, then this default of two layers is used.
+If the *cache_size* parameter is set to zero bytes, then a default size of |sqrt|\ *n* blocks is used, where *n* is the total number of blocks in the array.

 The cache size can be set during construction, or can be set at a later time via